gursimar2708/instacart-market-basket-analysis/README.md

 ## Files in This Repo

 `instacart_analysis.sql` contains all SQL queries with comments.
-The `exports` folder has the 6 CSV files used in Tableau.
+The 6 CSV files used as Tableau data sources are included in the repo.
 ## Tableau Story

 [View the interactive visualization here](https://public.tableau.com/app/profile/gursimar.kour/viz/InstacartCustomerBehaviorAnalysis_17865314249950/InstacartAnalysis)